payne1778/cs4900-karto/Project-Proposal/Project-Planning/FiveWs.md

 ## Why

-- Easily track most car related information
+- Keeps track of vintage car information
+- Easily find gas stations and select trusted ones
+- Keeps track of the vehicle's maintenance
+- Notifies when maintenance is scheduled
 - Simple, naviagable interface for accessing/storing info

 ### Why NOT